awwilhelm/KataGroceryStore/README.md

 9. I haven't seen any requirements on supporting a product to have more than one markdown at a time so I will not be supporting that.
 I will be supporting multiple markdowns on separate products though (even though it didn't specify this, it makes sense to implement)
+10. In the documentation it says you will need to have a way to configure the prices.
+I just put it in a "store".
+Later it could be moved out into a json or db.

 ## Notes along the way